 The capital city, La Paz is the highest administrative capital in the world.
-It’s definitely one of South America’s more challenging countries to travel, with tourism being far less-developed than its closest neighbours, Brazil, Peru, Chile and Argentina, but this is what makes it such a fascinating place to visit and one of the world’s unlikeliest travel destinations.
+It’s definitely one of South America’s more challenging countries to travel to, with tourism being far less-developed than its closest neighbors, Brazil, Peru, Chile, and Argentina, but this is what makes it such a fascinating place to visit and one of the world’s unlikeliest travel destinations.

 Bolivia is an absolutely beautiful country whose storied history, mind-bending customs, and friendly locals make it a great place to visit, especially because so much of it hasn’t yet been transformed to cater to tourists.
 If you love vacations that don’t fit a traditional mold, because the place hasn’t been overly influenced by the broader world, Bolivia is for you—at least for the time being.
 Here are seven reasons you should visit Bolivia now:

 Here are 7 Reasons to Visit Bolivia Now